Online and Professional Education

 Prior to Denise’s current role, she worked for the College as a Graduation Advisor and also for the KU Law Registrar’s Office.
 She has a BA in History from UCSB and an MA in Russian and East European Studies from KU.

-Assistant Director for Academic Outreach and Online Programs
+Director for College Outreach and Online Programs

 Samantha has been recognized for her service to the College in her various roles.
 She regularly wins praise from students for going the extra distance for their success.
 One student wrote, "You let me know how close I was to finishing my degree and gave me that final push to finish.
 I know you were just doing your job but I am forever grateful."